 Here are answers to some initial questions you might have about launching a pet-friendly program to consider renters with pets.

 Pets are family.
-More than 84 million U.S. families now have a pet.
+Nearly 87 million U.S. families now have a pet.
 Numerous studies have shown that pet-related considerations play a role when families choose where to live.
 Pets also make individuals and communities better.
 The presence of pets can make people healthier, help make social connections, and help people feel safer in their neighborhood.

 Like people, pets are individuals.
 Behavior is determined by their training, experiences and the care given by their owner.
 There is little scientific evidence that there are innately “aggressive” breeds.
 Any pet could potentially be aggressive, and numerous studies have shown that banning certain breeds does not necessarily lower the number of animal incidents in a community.
 What matters most is the commitment your tenant has to ensuring that their pet succeeds – and that’s something you can evaluate when you consider the family for tenancy.